docker/docs/engine/getstarted-voting-app/test-drive.md

 ## What's next?

-In the next steps, we'll [customize the app](customize-app.md) and redploy it.
+In the next steps, we'll [customize the app](customize-app.md) and redeploy it.